gzp79/d2d/README.md

 # d2d
-2D Debugger to send and visualize 2d primitives
+A simple 2D Debugger to visualize 2d primitives.

+Programs can attach to the visualizer through multiple channels and send 2d primitives.